We at DVA send Metta to all the Vietnamese people and animals. May you all be healthy and safe.

 DVA Launches Vietnam Project

-Over 500 Vietnamese and the press attended our Conference at which the Venerable, Bob Isaacson, DVA’s President, medical doctors, nutritionists, and other monastics spoke about the benefits of a plant-based diet.
+Over 500 Vietnamese and the press attended our conference and were entertained by singers, dancers, and other musicians, followed by the Venerable Huan, Bob Isaacson, DVA’s President, medical doctors, nutritionists, and other monastics speaking about the benefits of a plant-based diet.
 A delicious plant-based lunch was served.

 After the conference, Bob and the Venerable met the press to discuss our Vietnam Project.